 Mt.
 Everest, the highest mountain peak in the world, is the biggest dream of adventure freaks around the globe.
 Thousands of trekkers make their way to the Everest base camp and back.
-Only a few attempts to go further to fulfill their dream of climbing Mount Everest.
+Only a few attempts to go further to fulfill their dream of Climb Everest Mountain.
 Among those few, just a handful of them gets to kiss the summit.
 Waving “HELLO” from the highest point on the earth is definitely magical, but it’s not an easy game to play.
 But trust me; the pain is worth the high.

 In fact, no one can tell you exactly how long it takes to climb Mount Everest.
 But the average time is 7 to 9 weeks.
 If everything goes as plan, you can get there to the top and back in two months.
 So, before you decide anything else about climbing Mount Everest, make sure you have a long vacation of 3 to 4 months.

-It will be at least 40 days of walk before you reach the summit.
-And then it’s about a week back before you land to Kathamandu.
+It will be at least 40 days of walk before you reach the summit while climbing Everest.
+You will need a couple of days more to push the summit and about a week to reach home/Kathmandu.

 But there are so many things that determine the time you need to climb Everest– the most important one being the weather.

 Time to climb on Everest depends upon external factors i.e weather conditions.
 You may have to halt for extra days because of unfavorable weather conditions.
 Also, sometimes your body does not respond well to the increasing altitude and thus cannot move further and thus you might have to spend additional days resting.

 Did you know you can also see the Everest without any trekking?
 Read here to know how.

 There are two different routes to the submit- The north ridge and the south ridge.